-In September 2011 we opened our newly refurbished Early Years Foundation Stage Unit, this provision is for nursery and reception aged pupils providing an excellent resource for children's first steps in education.
-Not only is the indoor space refurbished for the pupils but the outdoor space has also been greatly enhanced, offering the younger children greater opportunities to engage with nature, as the natural world is a rich resource for social and cognitive growth.
+In September 2011 we opened our newly refurbished Early Years Foundation Stage Unit, this provision was for nursery and reception aged pupils providing an excellent resource for children's first steps in education.
+Not only was the indoor space refurbished for the pupils but the outdoor space was also greatly enhanced, offering the younger children greater opportunities to engage with nature, as the natural world is a rich resource for social and cognitive growth.